-Having a backup of your website’s database is as equally important as having a backup of its files.
-The backup availability ensures that no matter what sort of damage or change you made onto the database, you can rely on an earlier copy that you can restore and undo what has been done.
+Having a backup of your website’s database is equally important as having a backup of its files.
+The backup availability ensures that no matter what sort of damage or change you made to the database, you can rely on an earlier copy that you can restore and undo what has been done.
 This gives you peace of mind that no matter what happens to your database, you will be able to reverse it to a previous state.
 If your website is hosted on HostArmada, then you are in good hands, as we provide our clients with available database backups that you can restore whenever needed.
-In this tutorial, we are going to talk about the “Database Backup” feature under “JetBackup” in cPanel- a tool that you can use you to bring back a previous version of your website’s database from at least 7 days, back based on your shared hosting plan.
+In this tutorial, we are going to talk about the “Database Backup” feature under “JetBackup” in cPanel- a tool that you can use to bring back a previous version of your website’s database from at least 7 days, back based on your shared hosting plan.
 Let’s get started!

 To use the database restore tool, you need to log into your cPanel account first.
 If you are not sure how to do that, please refer to our How to access the cPanel service tutorial.
 As soon as you log in, you will notice a couple of sections, each having a different icon that represents the various cPanel features, we covered in our cPanel Tutorial Series.
 The icon you should be looking for is the “Database Backups”, which will be located under the “JetBackup” features group.